 These flowering kalanchoes like bright, natural light.
-A medium or high light situation is best as long as there not getting too much direct sun.
-Keep them out of any hot windows because they’ll burn.
+A medium or high light situation is best as long as they’re not getting too much direct sun.
+Be sure to keep them out of any hot windows because they’ll burn.

 Yours would enjoy spending the summer outdoors just as long as it’s protected from the hot afternoon sun.
 I live in the Arizona desert where I grow my kalanchoes both indoors & out.
 I have to keep mine on the patio out of the sun completely because the rays are so strong & the sun shines almost every day.
-They’d fry in just an hour here in summer!
+They’d fry in full sun in a few minutes here in summer!

 The more light you give your kalanchoe, the better it’ll look.
-In lower light conditions the flowers tend to not open & the foliage gets spindly.
+In lower light conditions the flower buds tend to not open & the foliage gets spindly.
 If you have low light & you want a kalanchoe, buy it in as full bloom as you can.

 4″ Kalanchoes sitting on a bench in the grower’s greenhouse.
 You can see how glossy & large the foliage is.